 My poor dog would freak out completely.
 He hates all loud noises and even Christmas Crackers terrify him.
 That’s why we don’t have them.

-xSigoff Premium Member 11 months ago
+xSigoff Premium Member about 1 year ago

 Like nancyb above, my cat, singular, ignores it all, probably because I do, but I am guessing.
 I suspect, but don’t know, that it might depend on the up bringing of the animal.